apify/crawlee/README.md

 This example demonstrates how to load pages in headless Chrome / Puppeteer over [Apify Proxy](https://www.apify.com/docs/proxy).
-To make it work, you'll need an Apify account that has access to the proxy.
+To make it work, you'll need an Apify Account that has access to the proxy.
 The proxy password is available on the [Proxy](https://my.apify.com/proxy) page in the app.
 Just set it to the `APIFY_PROXY_PASSWORD` environment variable